marttp/netflix-clone/advanced/netflix-clone-with-ref/README.md

 ## __Preface__

-This course will help you to learn higher order componnets by building Netflix.
+This course will help you to learn React ref by building Netflix.
 It means that you are learning by doing a real-life project.

 ## __Table of Contents__
 | No. | Topics |